openshift/pagerduty-short-circuiter/README.md

 A user account might belong to a single or multiple pagerduty teams.

-To set (or) change your pdcli team, use the command:
+To set (or) change your kite team, use the command:

 ```
-pdcli teams
+kite teams
 ```
-This will list out all the teams a user is a part of and will prompt the user to select a team for pdcli.
+This will list out all the teams a user is a part of and will prompt the user to select a team for kite.

 ## Alerts

 To view the PagerDuty alerts, use the command:

 ```
-pdcli alerts
+kite alerts
 ```
 This will list all the alerts assigned to **self** by default.